-- ▶ In order for you to assess the integrity, objectivity and independence of the firm and each covered person, we are required to provide a written disclosure of relationships (including the provision of non-audit services) that may bear on our integrity, objectivity and independence.
-This is required to have regard to relationships with the entity, its directors and senior management, its affiliates, and its connected parties and the threats to integrity or objectivity, including those that could compromise independence that these create.
-We are also required to disclose any safeguards that we have put in place and why they address such threats, together with any other information necessary to enable our objectivity and independence to be assessed: - ▶ Details of non-audit/additional services provided and the fees charged in relation thereto; - ▶ Written confirmation that the firm and each covered person is independent and, if applicable, that any non-EY firms used in the group audit or external experts used have confirmed their independence to us; - ▶ Details of any non-audit/additional services to a UK PIE audit client where there are differences of professional opinion concerning the engagement between the Ethics Partner and Engagement Partner and where the final conclusion differs from the professional opinion of the Ethics Partner - ▶ Details of any inconsistencies between FRC Ethical Standard and your policy for the supply of non-audit services by EY and any apparent breach of that policy; - ▶ Details of all breaches of the IESBA Code of Ethics, the FRC Ethical Standard and professional standards, and of any safeguards applied and actions taken by EY to address any threats to independence; and - ▶ An opportunity to discuss auditor independence issues.
+▶ The principal threats, if any, to objectivity and ▶ In order for you to assess the integrity, objectivity and independence of the firm and each covered person, independence identified by Ernst & Youna (EY) we are required to provide a written disclosure of relationships (including the provision of non-audit including consideration of all relationships between services) that may bear on our integrity, objectivity and independence.
+This is required to have regard to you, your affiliates and directors and us; relationships with the entity, its directors and senior management, its affiliates, and its connected parties and the threats to integrity or objectivity, including those that could compromise independence that these The safeguards adopted and the reasons why they create.
+We are also required to disclose any safeguards that we have put in place and why they address are considered to be effective, including any such threats, together with any other information necessary to enable our objectivity and independence to Engagement Quality review; be assessed: The overall assessment of threats and safeguards; Details of non-audit/additional services provided and the fees charged in relation thereto; Information about the general policies and process ▶ Written confirmation that the firm and each covered person is independent and, if applicable, that any within EY to maintain objectivity and independence. non-EY firms used in the group audit or external experts used have confirmed their independence to us; Details of any non-audit/additional services to a UK PIE audit client where there are differences of professional opinion concerning the engagement between the Ethics Partner and Engagement Partner and where the final conclusion differs from the professional opinion of the Ethics Partner ▶ Details of any inconsistencies between FRC Ethical Standard and your policy for the supply of non-audit services by EY and any apparent breach of that policy; Details of all breaches of the IESBA Code of Ethics, the FRC Ethical Standard and professional standards, and of any safeguards applied and actions taken by EY to address any threats to independence; and ► An opportunity to discuss auditor independence issues.